 Travis Research Institute

-The Thrive Lab endeavors to understand the nature of human thriving and the personal strengths and environments that promote thriving among diverse persons.
-In particular, our empirical research focuses on spirituality, religion, virtue development, and purpose.
+The Thrive Lab researches how diverse people thrive.
+The empirical research focuses on spirituality, religion, virtue development, and purpose.
 Our interdisciplinary scholarship integrates philosophical, theological, and psychological perspectives to further understand thriving and spirituality.

 Compassion International Study of Positive Youth Development